bekk/react-native-workshop/README.md

 ##1.
 Create a New Message View

 Your first task is to create a view in which the user can input a username and a message.
-The screenshots below shows roughly how your app should look like after completion of this task.
+The screenshots below show roughly how your app should look like after completing this task.
 Focus on functionality in a)-c).
 In d) you'll improve the design.

   <img src="https://raw.githubusercontent.com/bekk/react-native-workshop/master/screenshots/ios-new-message.png" alt="Image of IOS new message screen" width="350" />
   <img src="https://raw.githubusercontent.com/bekk/react-native-workshop/master/screenshots/android-new-message-error.png" alt="Image of Android new message screen" width="350" />